Profession – Consultant, Services at AVEVA

-- One of the best things is traveling to foreign lands and getting to meet people from all over the world.
+- One of the best things about Oil & Gas Industry is traveling to foreign lands and getting to meet people from all over the world.

 - One must keep abreast of the new software tools and be willing to learn as many of them!